 - 1/2 teaspoon kosher salt

-- 8 ounces dried rice noodles (I recommend using 1/4 inch or 1/2 inch wide noodles)
+- 8 ounces dried rice noodles (see notes)

-- 6 tablespoons vegetable oil (such as canola)
+- 3 tablespoons peanut oil or vegetable oil

-- 1 medium onion, peeled and sliced thin
+- 1 medium yellow onion, peeled and sliced thin

-- 1/2 red bell pepper, seeded and sliced thin
+- 1 small red bell pepper, seeded and thinly sliced

 - 3 tablespoons dark soy sauce